 Video has become more important than ever.
 YouTube is the second most visited site online.
-Social media platforms such as Facebook, Instagram, Twitter and Instagram are also focusing on video content.
+Social media marketing Companies or platforms such as Facebook, Instagram, Twitter and Instagram are also focusing on video content.
 And it all makes sense when you consider that one third of online activity spent by Internet users is spent watching video.
 The issue that many businesses have with the video is how to go about using it to grow their business.

 To help you get ideas you can integrate into your business and marketing campaigns, here are some of the top video trends for 2019: